rBurgett/voluntaryvixens.com/data/episodes/0093/notes.md

 ## Notes

-Support Danny and his business during these trying times by checking out his apparel site: [freedomoverfearusa.com](https://www.freedomoverfearusa.com)
+Find more about Adam Patrick and his show Yer Talkin Over Me! at his [website](https://yertalkinoverme.com/).

 ## Contact